 Please note, masks and acne treatments included in the best affordable skincare for oily skin roundup may not be cure-alls for anyone with cystic acne.
 However, these products can work well to treat or prevent other acne bursts.

 sheaMoisture’s African Black Soap Clarifying Mud Mask promises to draw out dirt, oil, and other skin contaminants.
-In addition to removing impurities, this mask will brighten and balance oily, acne-prone skin.
+In addition to removing impurities, this mask brightens and balances oily, acne-prone skin.
 Prominent ingredients in the mud mask include:

 African Black Soap – a natural remedy for oily skin,